mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 the Server to identify a specific TCP connection within a given TCPLS session.

 ### Failover

 TCPLS supports two types of failover.
-In make before break, the client creates a TCP connection using the procedure described above but only uses it once the initial connection fails.
+In make-before-break, the client creates a TCP connection using the procedure described in

-In break before make, the
+{{joining-tcp-connections}} but only uses it once the initial connection fails.

-client creates the inital TCP connection and uses it for the TCPLS handshake the the data.
-The Server advertises one or more tokens over this connection.
+In break-before-make, the
-Upon failure of the initial TCP connection, the Client initiates a second TCP connection using the Server provided token.
+client creates the initial TCP connection and uses it for the TCPLS handshake and the data.
+The server advertises one or more tokens over this connection.

-In both cases, some of the frames sent by Client or the Server might be in transit with the failure occurs.
-Some of these frames could have been partially received but not yet delivered to the TCPLS layer when the underlying TCP connection fails.
-Other frames could have alreayd been delivered to the application.
+Upon failure of the initial TCP connection, the client initiates a second TCP connection using the server-provided token.

+In both cases, some of the records sent by client or the server might be in transit when the failure occurs.
+Some of these records could have been partially received but not yet delivered to the TCPLS layer when the underlying TCP connection fails.
+Other records could have already received, decrypted and data of their frames could have been delivered to the application.
 To prevent data losses and duplication, TCPLS includes its own acknowledgements.

-A TCPLS receiver frequently acknowledges the records received using the ACK frame.
+A TCPLS receiver frequently acknowledges the received records using the ACK frame.
 Records are acknowledged after the record protection has been successfully removed.
 This enables the sender to know which records have been received.
 TCPLS enables the endpoint to send acknowledgments for a TCP connection over any connections, e.g. not only the receiving connection.

 ### Migration